PhpGt/StyleGuide/README.md

 ### [Data structures](data-structures)

++ Data structures representing collections should be array-accessible.
++ Data structures representing individual items should be property-accessible.
 + Associative arrays should only be used for simple key-value-pairs.
 + Move associative arrays to an object's getter/setter storage where possible.
 + Static classes should only be used when truly stateless.
 + Private methods should be preferred over anonymous functions where appropriate.
-+ Anonymous functions should never exceed 5 lines.
++ Anonymous functions should never exceed 5-10 lines.

 ### [Documentation](documentation)